jtfirek/p2p-File-System/README.md

 ### High-level API

-The `dfs_api` crate offers a simple and intuitive interface for performing common file system operations.
-The main functionality includes:
+The `dfs_api` crate offers a simple and intuitive interface for performing common file system operations using CID for the file or directory The main functionality includes:

 - Creating a new directory and return the CID `Directory::new_directory`
 - Creating a new file and return the CID with `File::new_file`